Fulerenn/Pea/README.md

 # Pea

-As repository description says - it's my attempt at writing **2D** Vulkan renderer.
+As repository description says - it's my attempt at writing **2D** deferred Vulkan renderer.

 I don't know if I will finish it or if I will remove it day later - It's my personal project that may be used for another one (shh :D)